EddisonSo/go-gfs/README.md

 - Master re-replicates missing or corrupted chunks in the background.
 - Replicas truncate to last valid checksum on crash recovery.

-## Integrity
-- Per-block checksums (default 64KB).
-- Periodic replica audits to detect corruption.
-- On mismatch, a replica is repaired from a healthy peer.

 ## Supported Operations
 - **Create/Delete File**
 - **Append to File**